 1. Upgrade Air Filtration

 Your heating and cooling system’s air filter is the first line of defense against allergens.
-It captures dust, pollen, mold spores and pet dander.
+It captures dust, pollen, mold spores, and pet dander.
 After about a month of use, the pores of the filter start to fill with particles.
 Check the filter monthly.
 If you see a layer of grime, replace the filter.
 Don’t wait more than 90 days between filter changes.

-When choosing a new filter for your home’s heating and cooling system, select one with the highest minimum efficiency reported value (MERV) rating you can find.
+When choosing a new filter for your home’s heating and cooling system, select one with the highest minimum efficiency reporting value (MERV) rating you can find.
 If you have any allergies or a member of your household has asthma, look for a MERV rating of at least 16.
 Consider an air purifier that uses a high-efficiency particulate air (HEPA) filter.

 2. Control Indoor Humidity

 High indoor humidity levels fuel the reproduction of dust mites.
 Other allergenic pests also like high indoor humidity.
-Cockroaches, mice, spiders and other critters need a source of water.
+Cockroaches, mice, spiders, and other critters need a source of water.
 High indoor humidity is also attractive to other household pests, such as termites and ants.
 Keep your home’s humidity level between 30% and 50%.
 If just one area of your home tends to have high humidity, a portable dehumidifier can help.
 You may benefit from a whole-home dehumidifier.
 If you choose a whole-home dehumidifier, it will reduce the workload on your air conditioner, and your cooling system might last longer.

 Another way to control indoor humidity is with exhaust fans.
 Cooking and bathing create a lot of humidity.
 Make sure exhaust fans ventilate to the outdoors.
 You may also want an exhaust fan in your laundry room.